sibirbil/LESS-R/cran-comments.md

                 user system elapsed
 LESSClassifier 12.45   0.08   12.58

-  The example of the LESSClassifier is made smaller.
+  The example of LESSClassifier is made smaller.